kazukd/Processing_CollisionDetection_2D_Array_Map/README.md

 - Processing version 4.1.2
 - Windows 10

+## How to test?
+Using allow keys for moving red rectangle.
+If red rectangle hit wall, the red rectangle stop moving.<br>
+When red rectangle in the color cells such as blue, yellow, green and orange, it can be seen the message in console that red rectangle is in which color cell.

 ## Description
 I have created a collision detection system in Processing that checks for collisions between a player object and a map object.
 The map object is defined as a two-dimensional array where the value of 1 indicates a wall and 0 indicates an open space.
 <br><br>